manjunathamajety/manjunathamajety/README.md

 ## Hi there 👋
+--> Undergraduate student, 19 year old, from India.
+--> Loves physics, motorcycles and photography.
+--> Learning to code and that's it.

 <!--
 **manjunathamajety/manjunathamajety** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.